threefoldtecharchive/vdc-solutions-charts/charts/matic/README.md

 * env.node_type (This can be "Sentry Node", "Full Node" and "Validator")
 * env.node_ingress_ip ( This is the public IP of the master node)
+* env.moniker ( This is the user based provided identity for the node )

 #### Input for sentry node